south-bend-code-works/intro-to-web-dev/lessons/module1/overview.md

 ## Overview

 At the end of this module, you will be able to create a responsive website using HTML, CSS, and JavaScript, commit your code to GitHub, and deploy your site to the internet.
-In addition, you will also understand how to use several developer tools including git, visual studio code, the command line, and navigate Google Chrome’s built-in developer tools.
+In addition, you will also understand how to use several developer tools including git, visual studio code, the command prompt, and navigate Google Chrome’s built-in developer tools.

 ## Topics